 General News of Thursday, 10 November 2016

-The NPP Presidential Candidate further rebuked Collins Daudu for the attacks in the Asutifi South constituency.
-“You [Collins Dauda] are contesting a woman, and you’re having to employ guns, harmful weapons and the use of macho men in order to win?
+Nana Akufo-Addo particularly mentioned Asutifi South Constituency, where the Minister of Local Government and Rural Development is seeking reelection.
+“You (Collins Dauda) are contesting a woman, and you’re having to employ guns, harmful weapons and the use of macho men in order to win?
 It is a shame and a disgrace.

 What kind of a man are you then?
 You are employing all of these shameful tactics, not against a fellow man, but, against a woman.
 This is a disgrace.
-When such things happen, it means you have already lost,” he said.
+When such things happen, it means you have already lost.”